Table of Contents

 Control How Forms and Views Display

-Display rules are a form of logic that can apply to individual views, like forms or tables.
+Display rules are a form of logic that can apply to individual views, like forms or grids.
 They can be used to control which parts of the view are visible.

 You can use display rules to: